A new hierarchical clustering algorithm to identify non-overlapping like-minded communities: Results and Conclusions

 \section{Results and Conclusions}

-We execute the Girvan-Newman and Louvain algorithms on Filmtipset Filtered Networks $1$ and $2$.
-The remaining algorithms, i.e., the single-linkage, average-linkage, complete linkage, LMM and Modified Louvain methods are executed using the rating and the (un)interested vectors separately.
+We execute the Girvan-Newman algorithm, Louvain method, the single-linkage, average-linkage and complete linkage based hierarchical clustering algorithms, LMM and Modified Louvain methods on Filmtipset Filtered Networks $1$ and $2$.
+Among these, the Girvan-Newman algorithm and the Louvain method use only the edges of the networks.
+The remaining algorithms are executed using the rating and the (un)interested vectors separately.
 On Twitter Filtered Network, we execute all the algorithms mentioned above, except Girvan-Newman since the running time of this algorithm is too high on such a large graph.
 Note that the Louvain and the Modified Louvain methods terminate when a certain number of communities corresponding to the approximately highest modularity score is identified.
-All other algorithms considered in this paper produce an hierarchy of communities, starting with $|V|$ communities and ending when there is only one community left, or vice-versa.
+All other algorithms used in this paper produce an hierarchy of communities, starting with $|V|$ communities and ending when there is only one community left, or vice-versa.